 It is important to articulate your career and research interests, even if you do not know who would be best to work with as your advisor.
 You are encouraged but not required to mention any faculty whose work is most closely aligned with your research interests.

 You should ask three qualified individuals to submit letters of recommendation on your behalf.
 Typically, these individuals hold doctoral degrees and can accurately assess your competencies and potential to develop competencies as a successful graduate student.
 Professors who can accurately assess your academic performance and potential as a graduate student are excellent references.

-The graduate committee considers the entire application as evidence and focuses on two global criteria: (1) academic excellence, and (2) goodness-of-fit.
+The graduate committee considers the entire application as evidence and focuses on two global criteria: (1) academic excellence, and (2) Program fit .
 Academic excellence is demonstrated through transcripts, GRE scores, statement of purpose, and letters of recommendation.
-Goodness-of-fit is demonstrated through the statement of purpose, CV or resume, and letters of recommendation.
-A graduate application is competitive when multiple sources of evidence consistently support academic excellence and goodness-of-fit in the graduate program.
+Program fit is demonstrated through the statement of purpose, CV or resume, and letters of recommendation.
+A graduate application is competitive when multiple sources of evidence consistently support academic excellence and fit into the ASEC graduate program.

 Funding decisions are handled separately from admissions.
 Once admitted to the ASEC graduate program, students should work closely with their faculty advisor to identify and secure funding.
 Assistantships are the most common source of financial support.
 Graduate students who plan to pursue a Ph.D. may be eligible for fellowships.
 The graduate chair and committee determine if a doctoral application should be nominated for a fellowship.
 While it is the student's responsibility to secure funding, ASEC can provide assistance.